cypress-io/cypress-docker-images/factory/README.md

 ## Version Testing

 Due to the large amount of possible version combinations, we're not able to exhaustively test each combination of versions, nor do we block versions that are incompatible.
 For example, Cypress 12 removed support for Node.js version 12.0.0.
-You are still able to generate a container with node 12.0.0 and Cypress 12, but Cypress will fail to run.
-This is because the factory supports earlier versions of Cypress and must support earlier versions of node.
+You are still able to generate a container with Node.js 12.0.0 and Cypress 12, but Cypress will fail to run.
+This is because the factory supports earlier versions of Cypress and must support earlier versions of Node.js.

-If you run across a combination that should reasonably work, but doesn't, log an issue and we will take a look at supporting it.

-Additionally this docker image and containers generated from it are intended for test use only, and are not intended for hosting services in a production environment.
+Additionally, Cypress Docker images and containers generated from them are intended for test use only, and are not intended for hosting services in a production environment.